CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 Department of Animal Services 3rd Quarter FY 2006 Report details a number of legislative initiatives, actions and

-comparable to Los Angeles County.
+Los Angeles County.
 City of L.A.
 Department of Animal Services.
-The Board of Animal Services
+The Board of Animal Services Commissioners new link

 Updated 5/10/07 May 9 agenda item carried over to Friday, May 11 Council Mtg.
 Continuation Agenda